 If you are present virtually or by proxy at the Annual Meeting, but withhold your vote or abstain from voting on any or all proposals, your shares are still counted as present and entitled to vote.
-Broker non-votes are also counted for purposes of determining whether a quorum exists.
+Broker nonvotes are also counted for purposes of determining whether a quorum exists.
 Broker non-votes occur when a person holding shares in street name, such as through a brokerage firm, does not provide instructions as to how to vote those shares, but the broker submits that person's proxy nonetheless.
-The proposals listed in this Proxy Statement identify the votes needed to approve the proposed actions.